 Working Paper: Social Support and Network Formation in a Small-Scale Horticulturalist Population (Under Review)

-Abstract: Helping family and responding in kind when helped are generally positioned as the primary mechanisms by which humans informally acquire vital resources, resulting in the implicit assumption that kinship and direct reciprocity drive the emergence of entire systems of aid.
-Here I evaluate this assumption by using Stochastic Actor-Oriented Network Models (See Video Below) to test standard predictions of cooperation from the evolutionary theories of kin selection and reciprocal altruism alongside well-established sociological predictions around the self-organisation of asymmetric relationships.
-Models are fit to recently-released, exceptionally-detailed data on genetic kinship and the provision of tangible aid amongst all 108 adult residents of a village of indigenous horticulturalists in Nicaragua (1,422 source-recipient-verified aid relationships; 5,778 dyads).
-Results indicate that relatedness and reciprocity are markedly less important to who one helps compared to supra-dyadic factors intrinsic to the arrangement of the tangible aid network itself; namely, self-reinforcing popularity-based processes and group dynamics related to the formation of closed triads and tetrads.
+Abstract: Evolutionary studies of cooperation in traditional human societies indicate that helping family and responding in kind when helped are the primary mechanisms for distributing resources vital to survival (e.g., food, medicinal knowledge, money, and childcare).
+However, these studies generally rely on forms of regression analysis that disregard complex interdependences between aid, resulting in the implicit assumption that kinship and reciprocity drive the emergence of entire networks of supportive relationships.
+Here I evaluate this assumption with actor-based simulations of network formation (i.e., Stochastic Actor-Oriented Models).
+Specifically, I test standard predictions of cooperation derived from the evolutionary theories of kin selection and reciprocal altruism alongside well-established sociological predictions around the self-organisation of asymmetric relationships.
+Simulations are calibrated to exceptional public data on genetic relatedness and tangible aid provision amongst all 108 adult residents of a village of indigenous horticulturalists in Nicaragua (1,422 source-recipient-verified aid relationships; 5,778 dyads).
+Results indicate that relatedness and reciprocity are markedly less important to whom one helps compared to the supra-dyadic arrangement of the tangible aid network itself.

 Image of Village Homes by Ra De Luca via Pixabay

 See video below for a visual introduction to Stochastic Actor-Oriented Models.